 \paragraph{Hyperparameters of Earthformer architecture} The detailed architecture configurations of Earthformer are described in~\tabref{table:earthformer_detail_mnist} and~\tabref{table:earthformer_detail_sevir}.
-We adopt the same configurations for MovingMNIST, \nbody{} and ICAR-ENSO datasets, as shown in ~\tabref{table:earthformer_detail_mnist}.
+We adopt the same configurations for MovingMNIST, \nbody{} and ICAR-ENSO datasets, as shown in~\tabref{table:earthformer_detail_mnist}.
 We slightly adjust the configurations on SEVIR as shown in~\tabref{table:earthformer_detail_sevir}, due to its high resolution and large dataset size.

-\paragraph{Optimization} We train all Earthformer variants using AdamW optimizer.
+\paragraph{Optimization} We train all Earthformer variants using the AdamW optimizer.
 Detailed configurations are shown in~\tabref{table:earthformer_optimization}.
-We train for $100$ epochs on all datasets and early stop the model training according to validation score with $\mathtt{tolerance}=20$.
+We train for $100$ epochs on all datasets and early-stop model training according to the validation score with $\mathtt{tolerance}=20$.
 We adopt $20\%$ linear warm-up and $\mathtt{Cosine}$ learning rate scheduler that decays the $lr$ from its maximum to zero after warm-up.
-We adopt data parallel and gradient accumulation to use total batch size $64$ while the 16GB GPU can only afford smaller batch size like $2$ and $4$.
+We adopt data parallel and gradient accumulation to use a total batch size of $64$ while the 16GB GPU can only afford a smaller batch size like $2$ or $4$.